AlexanderGeorge102934/Fuzzy-Logic-DSL/README.md

 # Domain Specific Language FuzzyLogic

 ## Overview
-**DomainSpecificLanguageFuzzyLogic** is a Scala project that explores domain-specific languages (DSL) with fuzzy logic operations.
+Scala project that explores domain specific languages with fuzzy logic operations.
 This project includes a main implementation in Scala and accompanying tests.

 ## Project Structure
 - `src/main/scala/main.scala` – Main code for the project.